 Still Bill and Ted’s Bogus Journey has its small successes.
 The best aspect is William Sadler as a slightly disgruntled Grim Reaper, played with the accent and wry mannerisms with which they used to characterise Jewish immigrants.
 The character is an amusing send-up of the personified Death in Ingmar Bergman’s The Seventh Seal (1957) (although one suspects that Chris Matheson and Ed Solomon stole more than a little from Terry Pratchett).
 Bergman crafted the archetypal image of a chess-playing Death but this film’s amusing spin is to have Death challenging souls to games of Battleships, Cluedo and Twister; or throwing in wittily incongruous images like seeing Death outfitted in a Bo Peep costume and contemplating turning in his scythe for a hoe at a hardware store.
 The montage ending also does an amusing and credible job of suggesting how the Bill and Ted philosophy could end up conquering the world.

-Thirty years later, a third film was announced, reuniting Reeves and Winter, with the upcoming Bill and Ted Face the Music (2020).
+29 years after this, a third film was made, reuniting Keanu Reeves, Alex Winter and William Sadler, with Bill & Ted Face the Music (2020)).
 The two characters were subsequently spun out in the animated tv series Bill and Ted’s Excellent Adventures (1990) and awful live-action tv series Bill and Ted’s Excellent Adventures (1992) where Keanu Reeves and Alex Winter were replaced respectively by Christopher Kennedy and Evan Richards.

 British director Peter (sometimes Pete) Hewitt stayed with genre material through his next several films:– the adaptation of Mary Norton’s little people adventures The Borrowers (1997); Whatever Happened to Harold Smith?
 (1999), a coming of age comedy about a teen whose father has psychic powers; Thunderpants (2002) about a kid who launches a NASA mission using his farts; Garfield (2004), a live-action adaptation of the popular syndicated comic-strip; the superhero film Zoom: Academy for Superheroes (2006); and Mostly Ghostly: Have You Met My Ghoulfriend?
 (2014).
 Hewitt is also credited with the story for Thunderbirds (2004).